nautobot/nautobot/nautobot/docs/models/extras/gitrepository.md

 When loading the schema, the key `_metadata` will be extracted from the loaded data and used to define the config context schemer's metadata; all remaining data will form the config context data schema.

-Inside of the metadata there is a list called `config_contexts`, this holds all of the config contexts the schema applies too.
-The config contexts are defined through dictionaries with attributes which can identify the context.
-Below shows that the schema applies to a config context with a name of `"Config Context 1"`.

 JSON example:

 ``` json